hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 ### TAD (Transit Accompanying Document) / TSAD (Transit Security Accompanying Document)

 A TSAD is printed for declarations containing safety and security data; a TAD is printed for all other declarations.
-TADs/TSADs generated from the IE029 Release for Transit (E-REL_TRA) message are automatically authenticated by NCTS. **TADs/TSADs must only be printed using information on the IE029 message**.
+TADs/TSADs generated from the IE029 Release for Transit (E_REL_TRA) message are automatically authenticated by NCTS. **TADs/TSADs must only be printed using information on the IE029 message**.

 This means that the TAD/TSAD does not need to be authenticated by the Office of Departure by stamp.
 The CT movement is not **legally** released from transit until the IE029 has been generated by customs and a valid TAD/TSAD subsequently printed.